jactan77/simple-calculator/README.md

 - **Dark Mode**: Switch between light and dark themes for a better user experience in different lighting conditions.
 - **History Display**: Keep track of past calculations and view them in a history panel.
 - **Local Storage**: Save and persist calculation history across sessions using local storage.
+- **Cloud Database Integration**: Store user calculation history in a cloud-based MongoDB database, ensuring that user data is secure and accessible across devices.

 ## Technologies Used